BIOP/ijp-DEVILS/README.md

 ## Optional Parameters
 ### Export to XML Hdf5

 Use this option in order to generate a pyramidal HDF5 File compatible with [BigDataViewer](https://imagej.net/BigDataViewer).
-This is useful for subsequent visualization and processing in the case your data is very large, and especially relevant if your input data is already pyramidal.
+This is useful for subsequent visualization and processing in case your data is very large.

 ### Advanced Parameters

-Selecting this checkbox will bring up the DEVILS advanced parameters window after you click OK.
+Selecting this checkbox will bring up the DEVILS advanced parameters window after you click OK (see below).

 # Advanced Mode

 ## DEVILS Preview ( Advanced )
+The preview command works on the currently open image.

-This option allows you to fix other internal parameters that are set to sensible defaults in the Basic mode.
-This Command works on the currently open image.
+The advanced preview allows you to specify different parameters for each image channel, as well as other internal parameters that are otherwise set to sensible defaults in the Basic mode.
 ![DEVILS Preview ( Advanced) GUI](https://raw.githubusercontent.com/BIOP/ijp-DEVILS/master/images/DEVILS-preview-advanced-gui.png)
+When launched, it creates a (virtual) copy of the active image stack, and displays the effect of DEVILS as you change the parameters and press the "Create or Update Preview" button.

+**NOTE** The responsiveness of the Preview mode is highly dependent on the size of your dataset.
+We recommend that you **crop** your dataset to a manageable size (512x512 pixels in XY) before running it.
+Otherwise the interface might be slow and unresponsive.

 ### Largest object size (in pixel) parameter

-Same as before, except you can now define a largest object size for each channel in your image and separating them with commas.
+Same as in basic mode, except you can now define a largest object size for each channel in your image by separating them with commas.
 You must specify the same number of values as there are channels.

 ### Minimum (resp Maximum) for final conversion step

 Because DEVILS modifies the intensity values though the Gaussian division, square root and background subtraction, the final DEVILS image will have an arbitrary intensity range.
 In order to rescale this range linearly to an 8-bit or 16-bit  output, values must be chosen for the minimum intensity (which will correspond to 0 intensity afterwards, anything below will be clipped to 0) and the maximum (which will correspond to 255 intensity or 65535 intensity for 8-bit and 16-bit respectively, anything above will be clipped).
-You can select the values for each channel independently and the number of parameters must be identical to the number of channels in your image.
+You need to select the values for each channel independently and the number of parameters must be identical to the number of channels in your image.
-In basic mode, the minimum and maximum values are hard-set to -100 and 10'000 for the minimum and maximum of each channel.
+In basic mode, the minimum and maximum values are hard-set to -100 and 10'000 for each channel.

+### Start DEVILS with the current parameter
+This button starts the advanced DEVILS interface (see below) with the current parameter values.
+If you start the advanced DEVILS interface from the preview, the pre-filled parameters will not show up in the advanced interface.

 ## How to choose the advanced parameters